ahmedkaludi/ads-for-wp/readme.txt

 == Changelog ==

+= 1.9.25 (12 September 2023) =
+* Improvement: Need to test with WordPress 6.3 and update readme.txt
+* Fixed: Pop up news letter not working for ads for wp plugin #387

 = 1.9.24 (13 April 2023) =
 * Improvement: Change email id and put email text field in contact us support tab #386
 * Bug Fixed: Deprecated: Creation of dynamic property in php 8.2.0 #381